- ABOUT ANFF

 - Device fabrication, packaging and testing

 - Optics and photonics

 - ACCESSING ANFF

 - CONTACT ANFF

 Operations Manager – Australian National Fabrication Facility (ANFF)

 Based at the Melbourne Centre for Nanofabrication, Clayton

 This newly created role reporting to the CEO will lead the support functions of the company.

 Prof Chennupati Jagadish to receive an IEEE Pioneer Award in Nanotechnology

-It has been announced that the ANFF ACT Node Director will receive the prestigious award for “pioneering and sustained contributions to compound semiconductor nanowire and quantum dot optoelectronics”.
+It has been announced that the ANFF ACT Node Director will receive the prestigious award for “For pioneering and sustained contributions to compound semiconductor quantum well, quantum dot and nanowire optoelectronic devices and their integration”.
 Key among his accomplishments are a number of major advances in compound semiconductor quantum dot and nanowire growth techniques and optoelectronics devices.